Dent (watchmaker)

-Dent was a London manufacturer of luxury clocks and watches, founded by Edward John Dent.
-Dent began making watches in 1814, although the Dent triangular trade mark was not registered until 1876.
-A notable success for the company was winning the contract to make the clock for the new palace of Westminster, which became known as Big Ben.
+Dent is a British watch and clockmaking company founded by Edward John Dent in 1814.
+The firm became known for marine chronometers and standard clocks supplied to observatories and government bodies, including regulators at the Royal Observatory, Greenwich; in 1852 it won the commission to construct the Great Clock at the Palace of Westminster (Big Ben).
+After a period of dormancy in the late 20th century, the brand was revived in London under E. J. Dent & Co.
+Ltd.

 Chronometers

-Edward John Dent (1790-1853) discovered his passion for horology from his cousin, Richard Rippon, himself a master watchmaker.
+Edward John Dent (1790–1853) discovered his passion for horology from his cousin, Richard Rippon, himself a master watchmaker.
 Dent established his own company in 1814, and developed a reputation as a builder of accurate chronometers.
 One of his chronometers won the First Premium Award in the 1829 Greenwich Trials.
 The Royal Navy equipped themselves with Dent's chronometers.

 Dent's chronometers accompanied some of the 19th century's most influential explorers.
 Robert FitzRoy took Dent chronometer no. 633 aboard HMS Beagle in 1831 on the voyage that eventually led to the publication of On the Origin of Species – outlining Charles Darwin's revolutionary theory of evolution.

-Two decades later, David Livingstone purchased Dent chronometer no. 1800 for his African explorations.
-And in 1890, the explorer Henry Morton Stanley was moved to write to Dent that “the Chronometers supplied by you, and which were taken across Africa in my last Expedition, proved a very great service to me and were in every way thoroughly satisfactory and reliable”.
+Two decades later, David Livingstone purchased Dent chronometer no. 1800 for his African explorations, and in 1890, the explorer Henry Morton Stanley was moved to write to Dent that "the Chronometers supplied by you, and which were taken across Africa in my last Expedition, proved a very great service to me and were in every way thoroughly satisfactory and reliable".

 Standard clocks

 Dent constructed the first Standard Astronomical Clock for the Admiralty in 1814, and went on to supply Standard Clocks throughout the 19th century to Switzerland, Italy, Spain, Belgium, Russia, USA and Japan.

-In 1871, Dent was given the honour of making the Standard Clock at the Royal Observatory, Greenwich.
-Dent also built the Observatory's secondary Standard Clock, responsible for sending the signal for the emission of the 6 BBC pips, first broadcast in 1924.